 Budget: Hotel Die Fabrik

-When it comes to where to stay in Berlin for tourist on a budget, Hotel Die Fabrik fits the bill.
+When it comes to where to stay in Berlin for tourists on a budget, Hotel Die Fabrik fits the bill.
 It is an inexpensive choice with loads of character.
 The building is a former factory from the 1900’s.
+The restored building has been converted to house modern accommodations but retains an industrial feel with tall windows, high ceilings, and a courtyard where guests can relax.

 Double room.
 Photo Courtesy: Hotel Die Fabrik

-Any trip to Germany’s capital comes with the question, “where is the best place to stay in Berlin”.
-As we have demonstrated it is all up to you as a traveler.
-The best neighborhoods in Berlin to stay are those that speak to your taste or what you want to see.
+Any trip to Germany’s capital comes with the question, “Where is the best place to stay in Berlin.”
+As we have demonstrated, it is all up to you as a traveller.
+The best neighbourhoods in Berlin to stay are those that speak to your taste or what you want to see.

 1. Oooh really looking forward to Berlin at Christmas, thanks for this list, I’m planning for when my sister comes to join me!
 Lovely hotels but actually this trip I’m staying longer so I’m going to do the co-living option Vonder Europe , they’re really nice and a bit more sensible for a longer stay.
 Definitely thinking about which hotel on your list would suit my sister though.